 Specific Aims

-Population heterogeneity raises a big challenge to the realization of precision medicine.
-Understanding the heterogeneity of the disease is essential in overcoming this challenge.
-Classifying cancer subtypes using high-throughput data made a major contribution to our understanding of the disease heterogeneity1-4.
+Population heterogeneity raises a big challenge to the practice of medicine.
+Understanding the heterogeneity of a disease is essential for precision medicine to become a reality.
+Classifying cancer subtypes using high-throughput data made a major contribution to our understanding of disease heterogeneity1-4.
 However analyzing disease heterogeneity with a single type of high-throughput (‘omics’) data yields high false positive rate [ref] and overlooks the interactome -- interaction within and between all types of molecules.
 With the advance of high-throughput technologies, a broad range of ‘omics’ data became available, from whole genome sequencing data to transcriptomic, proteomic and methylomic data.
-This provides unprecedented opportunity to systematically profile a patient from nearly every molecular aspect and the interaction among them.
+This provides unprecedented opportunity to systematically profile a patient from nearly every molecular aspect and the interactions among them.
 A challenge faced by scientists lies in interpreting and understanding such large amount of mixed omics data.
 Yang et al.5 developed Mixed Graphical Models (MGM) to simultaneous model the distribution of mixed types of omics data – binary, categorical, continuous etc. Building on MGM, we developed a novel method, Mixed Graphical Models based clustering (MGMCluster), to identify patients’ cancer subtypes based on the integrated multi-omics data.
 We hypothesize that integration of multiple ‘omics’ data will improve the accuracy to cluster cancer patients into subgroups.
 We will comprehensively evaluate MGMCluster by comparing its performance to the competing methods, PARADIGM and iCluster and then apply MGMCluster to find the common driving mutations among different cancers.
-Successful completion of this proposed study will have a major impact on our ability to use multi-omics data for cancer subtype identification, thus resulting in discovering new common driving mutations among different cancers which in turn sheds light on drug repurposing.
+Successful completion of this proposed study will have a major impact on our ability to use multi-omics data for cancer subtype identification, thus resulting in discovering new common driving mutations among different cancers which in turn facilitates improved treatments and patient outcomes.

 Aim 1: To determine the accuracy of MGMCluster in identifying cancer subtypes

 Mixed Graphical Models (MGM) was developed to estimate the distribution of multi-scale omics data.
-Yet, its application in clustering cancer patients relying on their multi-omics data has not been demonstrated.
+Yet, its application in clustering cancer patients based on their multi-omics data has not been demonstrated.
 We developed a novel method, MGMCluster, to incorporate expectation–maximization (EM) algorithm with MGM to cluster cancer patients into cancer subtypes.
 EM is an iterative method to find the most likely values of latent variables, where the latent variables in MGMCluster are the indicators of cancer subtypes.
 We hypothesize that MGMCluster has high accuracy in identifying cancer subtypes.

 (1) Simulation study.
 To objectively compare the accuracy of MGMCluster and that of PARAGIGM and iCluster, we will perform a simulation study to compare their true positive rates, false positive rates, and receiver operating characteristics (ROCs).
 The distributions of different omics data will be estimated from publically available datasets.
-And we will create different scenarios of mutations, including mutations at different omic levels and/or aberrant interactions between omics.
+We will create different scenarios of mutations, including mutations at different omic levels and/or aberrant interactions between omics.

 (2) Validation study using a breast invasive carcinoma dataset (1098 subjects) available at The Cancer Genome Atlas (TCGA).
-To evaluate the performance of MGMCluster in analyzing a real biological data, we will conduct all three integrative methods, MGMCluster, PARADIGM, and iCluster, on a breast invasive carcinoma dataset, and then compare the breast cancer subtypes identified by each method with the ones identified by the well-accepted biomarkers.
+To evaluate the performance of MGMCluster in analyzing real biological data, we will conduct all three integrative methods, MGMCluster, PARADIGM, and iCluster, on a breast invasive carcinoma dataset, and then compare the breast cancer subtypes identified by each method with the ones identified by the well-accepted biomarkers.

 (3) Software: We will create an R package that allows easy access to all the functions of this method.
 We will provide examples for implementing the method in a variety of cases.
 The software will be available through Bioconductor.
 We will maintain the package for a minimum of three years.